leolorenzoii/ml2_interpretability/README.md

 conda env create -f environment.yml
 ```

-This creates an environment named `ml2_interpretability` and installs all the required packages with the specified version.
+This creates an environment named `ml2_interpretability` and installs all the required packages with the specified version according to the `environment.yml` file specified here.

 Activate this environment using the command:

 ```
 conda activate `ml2_interpretability`